Buyer's Guide

 Both matter, for different reasons.
 THC percentage drives total psychoactive intensity and dose calibration.
 Terpene profile (often correlated with the indica or sativa label) shapes the character of the experience and the use case fit.
 Use THC percentage for dose strength and terpene profile for effect character.
 Most experienced consumers consult both on the COA before purchase.

-How do I find the terpene profile on a NYS-licensed cannabis product?
+How do I find the terpene profile on a licensed cannabis product?

-The COA (Certificate of Analysis) prints the terpene profile and the cannabinoid profile.
-Every NYS-licensed product packaging includes a QR code that links to the batch-specific COA, or the COA is available on request at the dispensary counter.
-The Alchemy can pull the COA for any product on our shelf at either Chelsea or Flatiron.
+The COA (Certificate of Analysis) lists the terpene profile and the cannabinoid profile.
+Licensed product packaging carries a QR code that links to the batch-specific COA, and staff can usually pull it for you at the counter.
+Ask the budtender at either store.

 Can I rely on the indica or sativa label without checking the terpene profile?